DaveBackus/Data_Bootcamp/website/content/bootcamp_data.md

 * **Airbnb.**  [Data](http://insideairbnb.com/get-the-data.html) on locations, rentals, and reviews.
 Chase loves this.
 Good input for a map project?

 * **NYC Open Data.**  [Data](https://data.cityofnewyork.us/) collected by the City of New York.
-There's too much to summizes, but it includes taxis (every taxi ride in the city), restaurant inspections, and much much more.
+There's too much to summarize, but it includes taxis (every taxi ride in the city), restaurant inspections, and much much more.
 [I Quant NY](http://iquantny.tumblr.com/) has some applications.
 [538](http://fivethirtyeight.com/tag/uber/) combined the taxi data with similar information about Uber, which they posted on their [repo](https://github.com/fivethirtyeight/uber-tlc-foil-response)

 <!--
 * **Pew Research Center.**  We haven't used it, but they do lots of surveys and post [the data](http://www.pewresearch.org/) on their website.